oldme/harvests/README.markdown

 An harvest handles the dependencies calls, you don't have to describe the flow.
 The main idea is to create an environment where you continue to use asynchronous functions as usual but with a syntax that resemble synchronous calls.

-## Example 1: reading the conetnt of a file content
+## Example 1: reading the content of a file

         harvest.let("myFileContent", fs.readFile, "fileName.txt");
         harvest.do(console.log, wait("myFileContent"));